ePages-de/epages-docs/_posts/2016/2016-10-07-code-talks-2016-retrospective.md

 Also fast time to market is more important than a fancy technology stack.

 So their appeal was to choose technology more scientifically and not based on hype - they asked everybody to decide as if you have *"skin in the game"*.
-Which technology would you choose if the south Italian investor captured your family and will just release them if the project is delivered in time.
+Which technology would you choose if the south Italian investor captured your family and will only release them if the project is delivered in time.

 ### Developing more efficiently with Functional Programming